cheredia19/CesarTest/README.md

 The second largest-subscriber channel on YouTube is American entrepreneur and Internet personality MrBeast. with a community of more than 250 million followers.

 It is no coincidence that these profiles come from India and the United States.
-These two countries gather at least 60% of the 50 YouTube channels with the most subscribers as of April 14, 2024.
+These two countries gather at least 60% of the 50 YouTube channels with the most subscribers through April 14, 2024.

 But here is the thing.
 Despite India having 36% of the 50 most subscribed YouTube channels, **the most spoken language within the Big 50 on YouTube is English**.